spyoungtech/FreeSimpleGUI/readme_creator/markdown input files/2_readme.md

 ## Scrollbar Parameter Names

-All functions and objects that have a scrollbar setting use the same names for the paramters:
+All functions and objects that have a scrollbar setting use the same names for the parameters:

 * sbar_trough_color
 * sbar_background_color